Ebooks

 Finding a Stable Link to an EBSCO E-Book

 To create a stable link for EBSCO ebooks, use the share icon in the top right corner of the screen (looks like a curved arrow).
-This creates a stable link that is not set for access from off campus (EMU Proxy), you will need to add the proxy prefix to the link.
+This creates a stable link that will work from off campus.

 EMU Proxy Link Generator